mantidproject/mantid/docs/source/release/v4.1.0/muon.rst

 New
 ###
-* Added phase tab for calculating phase tables and phase quad workspaces to Frequency Domain Analysis GUI.
+* Added phase tab for calculating :ref:`phase tables <algm-CalMuonDetectorPhases>` and :ref:`PhaseQuad <algm-PhaseQuad>` workspaces to Frequency Domain Analysis GUI.